 Just because you’ve brought your event online doesn’t mean that you need to forego entertainment.
 Certain virtual event entertainment opportunities, such as musical performances, can translate very well to virtual events.

-EventMB has integrated musical guests into several of our events, which adds a fun element and helps keep the audience engaged.
-People are missing concerts and other in-person experiences, so incorporating a performance of some sort is a nice way to bring entertainment directly to them.
-Just like every other part of the industry, event entertainment companies are pivoting to virtual and can assist with bringing different types of entertainment to your online event.
+Skift Meetings has integrated musical guests into several of our events, which adds a fun element and helps keep the audience engaged.
+There’s always the possibility that your audience will be distracted by other online entertainment, so incorporating a performance of some sort is a nice way to bring entertainment directly to them.
+Just like every other part of the industry over the past two years, many event entertainment companies have incorporated virtual options into their line of services and can assist with bringing different types of entertainment to your online event.

 4. Health and Wellbeing Activities

-Many people have been struggling with physical and mental health during the pandemic, and incorporating these types of activities into your event is a good way to switch things up and deliver unexpected value to attendees.
+Many people have been struggling with physical and mental health over the past two years of the pandemic, and incorporating these types of wellness activities into your event is a good way to switch things up and deliver unexpected value to attendees.

 Depending on the format of your event, you could organize a short workout or meditation break in between sessions, or have a separate stream for these kinds of activities that attendees can tune into throughout the event for a change of pace.
-In our Hybrid Revolution Summit virtual event, we included a fun workout break to get everyone moving, which was a big hit with attendees!
+For our Event Trends Summit virtual event, we included a fun workout break to get everyone moving, which was a big hit with attendees!

 5. Build Unique Immersive Environments

-The SBC Digital Summit that took place earlier this year took the virtual concept one step further by designing their virtual space based on a physical conference center.
+The 2021 SBC Digital Summit took the virtual concept one step further by designing their virtual space based on a physical conference center.
 For example, the Networking Lounge feature looked like an actual lounge with chat windows that attendees could interact with.

-Although not quite VR, these environments allowed attendees to feel familiar aspects of event spaces through the virtual format instead of just clicking through screens and videos that all look the same.
-Using design elements to give your event a unique look and feel will help set your event apart and serve to distinguish various spaces within the event as well.
+Although not quite VR, these environments allowed attendees to enjoy familiar aspects of event spaces through the virtual format instead of just clicking through screens and videos that all look the same.
+Using design elements to give your virtual event a unique look and feel will help set your it apart and serve to distinguish various spaces within the event platform as well.